rossprogram/rossprogram.github.io/counselors/index.md

 ## Application Requirements

-A Ross Counselor will need a strong background in mathematics, and good social skills.
+A Ross Counselor needs a strong background in mathematics, and good social skills.
-We prefer applicants who are either math graduate students or undergraduate math majors w ho have completed at least two years of college.
+We prefer applicants who are either math graduate students or undergraduate math majors who have completed at least two years of college.
 Applicants are expected to have completed a college course on Abstract Algebra, and to have some experience with elementary number theory.
 Prior knowledge of all the [Course Topics](/first-years/course-topics/) is not required.